 I studied theatre acting in Madrid between 1996 and 1999 and I have worked with various companies in Spain and England.
 As I continued to train in movement, dance, voice and clowning, I evolved towards physical theatre and formats which included dance, music and collaborative devising.

 In 2002 I started exploring solo creation.
 Perhaps as a result of this facing myself, my interest in technical tools decreased and I dived into a deep study of other aspects of my instrument: between 2004 and 2008 I completed basic and advanced yoga teacher training and Gestalt therapy training.
-I have worked as a yoga teacher and Gestalt facilitator in parallel to my performance work, finding significant synergies, spillover effects and inspirations connecting the three areas.
+I have worked as a yoga teacher and Gestalt facilitator in parallel to my performance work.
+I have found significant synergies, spillover effects and inspirations connecting the three areas, particularly concerning movement and voice.
 This phase culminated with “Ay-la-lay“, a 50-minute clown-musical-tragedy which I presented in Madrid in 2009 and have performed until 2013.

 I have always written.
 Between 2012 and 2013 I collaborated with the online performing-arts publication “La Cenital” in Spain and I have written guest-posts for other theatre-related blogs.
 In the blog section of this website I am posting about performance – mainly instant composition – and yoga, and also sharing some of my creative writing.
 I post writing with a more philosophical twist on presentarts.net.
 My native language is Spanish, I’m bilingual in English and I have an intermediate level of spoken German and Russian.

 I find myself drawn time and time again to the spaces in between things.
 Some people have told me it’s better to focus on one thing only, but whenever I’ve tried, it didn’t feel better.